MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 ### System Protected Processes

-Some Windows system protected processes, such as PPL (Protected Process Light) process are protected, so the TTD cannot inject itself into the protected process to allow for time travel tracing.
+Some Windows system protected processes, such as Protected Process Light (PPL) process are protected, so the TTD cannot inject itself into the protected process to allow for the recording of the code execution.

 ### Trace file errors